richarddewit/yxorp/README.md

 ## How it works

 The nginx container runs with `--network="host"` to be able to proxy to any locally running development server like `npm run dev`, `rails s`, `django-admin runserver`, `mix phx.server`, etc.
-Just find the port the app is running on, think of a hostname (add it to the app's "allowed hosts" if needed) and create the config for by running `sly add <hostname> <port>` in the **eezkorp** folder.
+Just find the port the app is running on, think of a hostname (add it to the app's "allowed hosts" if needed) and create the config for by running `yxorp add <hostname> <port>` in the **yxorp** folder.

 ## Important